animal shelter in austin, texas - data analysis

 dtype: float64

-Considering only animals that have already left the shelter, most stays are under 3 months, often even less than a month.
-While some animals stay for up to 8 years, the average duration is 63 days, with a median of just 7 days.
+for animals that have already left, most stays are under 3 months, often under a month. a few stick around for up to 8 years, but the mean is 63 days and the median is just 7.

 counts = merged.loc[merged['Outcome Type'] == 'Euthanasia', 'DateTime_out']